Search here for the best international schools in Laos; you can find a list of selected international schools at the bottom of this page.

 Parents are advised to check that international schools are accredited by a recognised body such as the Council of International Schools, the Western Association of Schools and Colleges or the New England Association of Schools and Colleges.

 Bringing in universal primary education in the Lao language to replace the elite French-medium system of the colonial era has been a key goal of the Lao People’s Democratic Republic since its inception in 1975.
-In 2015, 93 per cent of primary age children in Laos were enrolled at school, according to UNESCO.
+In 2020, 92 per cent of primary age children and 57 per cent of secondary age youngsters in Laos were enrolled at school, according to UNESCO.